axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

 - `--filter=<filter-expression>` or `-F`

-    Print only messages matching the specified `syslog-ng` filter expression.
+    Print only messages matching the specified AxoSyslog filter expression.

 - `--message` or `-M`